 - You may borrow a book cart for pulling materials and/or returning materials to the Circulation Desk.
 You will be asked to leave some form of ID at the desk while you are using a book cart.

-- Please contact Sara Doan if you have any questions regarding these procedures.
+- Please contact the Circulation Librarian if you have any questions regarding these procedures.

 Source Pull Video Tutorial: